 After almost monthly bouts of flu or viruses whilst trying to continue in a highly stressful and demanding teaching job, in November 2015, my body came to a grinding halt and I couldn’t get out of bed for months.
 After a visit to my new GP, who was pretty concerned by the state of my hands, she sent me for x-rays.
 The results showed a lot of damage in my feet along with swelling in my hands.
 I was referred to a rheumatologist and diagnosed with aggressive RA (which they thought had started two years ago) and given an 8-week course of steroids to calm down the pain and swelling.
 I was told that I would need to start Methotrexate as soon as possible.
 I made the decision that I wasn’t going anywhere near the Methotrexate drug or any more steroids, particularly as I wouldn’t be able to be on Methotrexate if I was looking to start a family.

-Having the formal diagnosis, although expected by that point, came as a huge blow but it also helped me to see very clearly that I needed to make some major life changes.
+Having the formal diagnosis, although expected by that point, came as a big turning point and it also helped me to see very clearly that I needed to make some major life changes.
 The next day, I handed in my resignation and cleared out my classroom.
 I realised that in order to try and heal my body, I needed time and space and my job would not allow this.
 I couldn’t physically do it anymore.

 Over this series of blog posts, I will be going into detail about how I worked on healing my body and mind through diet, supplements, holistic therapies and changing my mindset.
 The next blog post in this series will be all about my diet.